 If you have any questions or comments regarding the Marquette University and Medical College of Wisconsin Department of Biomedical Engineering, we are here to help!

 For the latest coronavirus information and updates, visit mcw.marquette.edu/coronavirus.

-In keeping with the guiding principles of Marquette University, the department of Biomedical Engineering works closely with partners to engage the local community of Milwaukee and the state of Wisconsin.
-Our outreach events are designed to be informitive about biomedical engineering, engadging for a wide audience, while maintaining a fun atmosphere and encouraging exploration and personal development.
+In keeping with the guiding principles of Marquette University and the mission statement of the Medical College of Wisconsin, the Department of Biomedical Engineering works closely with partners to engage the local community of Milwaukee and the state of Wisconsin.
+The outreach projects of the Biomedical Engineering Department are designed to be informative and engaging for a wide audience while maintaining a fun atmosphere that encourages exploration and personal development.

-SUPREMES is an academic year program that provides selected high school students with exposure and experience to biomedical research and technology development in the Department of Biomedical Engineering at the Medical College of Wisconsin.
-Students will be introduced to new technologies, cutting-edge research, and exciting laboratory practices, guided and taught by highly skilled, established faculty investigators.
-This experience will provide students with the application component of biomedical science research to complement and support the theoretical information learned in the program.
+SUPREMES is an academic-year program that provides selected high school students with exposure and experience to biomedical research and technology development in the Department of Biomedical Engineering at the Medical College of Wisconsin.
+Here, students will be introduced to new technologies, cutting-edge research and exciting laboratory practices, guided and taught by highly skilled, established faculty investigators.
+This experience provides students with the application component of biomedical science research to complement and support the theoretical information learned in the program.
 Furthermore, the student’s home academic institution may award academic credit or recognition after successful completion of the program in accordance with the institution’s policy and curriculum requirements.

 Through the Chicago STEM Outreach project, the NeuroMotor Control Laboratory partnered with a private grade school in Chicago’s Roger’s Park neighborhood to bring STEM (Science, Technology, Engineering and Mathematics) and Discovery Learning techniques and resources to children in grades pre-K through 8.